AllUsernamesHaveBeenTaken/stackoverflow-light/README.md

 ## Known issues

-- No optimistic UI if a vote gets deleted.
+- No optimistic UI nor subscription if a vote gets deleted.

 ## Reflection